NEXT UP: CONTEMPORARY ART CENTER, NEW ORLEANS

 Created in collaboration with visual artist Shawn Hall.

-Premiered at The Kitchen in NYC in June 2011.
+Premiered at The Kitchen in NYC in June 2011, subsequently toured to Duke, Vanderbilt, and Brown Universities.

 8 hours, an empty stage, an entire forest.
 GO.